 You will also want to read our recent article Why You Might Be Reading Your DNA Results All Wrong for help understanding why these test results appear to be so different from one another and how you can better understand your own results.

-Some of the reports shown below can only be had by purchasing a new test kit from the company, others can be viewed by uploading your raw DNA from another company for free or at a low cost.
+Some of the example reports shown below can only be had by purchasing a new test kit from the company, others can be viewed by uploading your raw DNA from another company for free or at a low cost.
 Of course, you will have to have taken a test in the past if you want to choose the latter option.
 The second half of this article provides more details on how that works.
 We have also noted this information and provided links to purchase and upload pages below.

 We are affiliate partners with all of the companies on this page and will earn a commission to support our work if you choose to make a purchase after clicking on a link.